- Faculty: Veterinary Medicine, Bucharest, Romania (1963)

 - Personalized active immunologic proteins

-- IgY technology is a relatively new field within bio-pharmaceutical disciplines, which has begun to draw the attention of specialists more than two decades ago.
+- IgY separation technology with advanced methods is a relatively new field within biochemistry engineering disciplines, which has begun to draw the attention of specialists more than seventy decades ago.
 Pioneering efforts come largely from Japan, the US and Canada.

-- For the first time, a new immunologically active proteins group (IAPs) was isolated and studied by Dr. I.V.
+- In Romania, the immunologically active proteins group (IAPs) were isolated and studied for the first time by PHD.MVD.
+I.V.
 Patrascu.

-- Now, we own four times as much biological material from the same source capable of acting in the body and some new proteins provide us with a wide range of new uses depending on their native or acquired structure and functions (biological vector, personalized biological vector, specific biological vector).
+- Thanks to recent proprietary technologies we have obtained four times more biological material from that specific quantity and are able to separate some other new valuable proteins with various applications, depending on their native or acquired structure and functions (biological vector, personalized biological vector, specific biological vector).

-- Controlled-size peptides of these proteins have enabled the production of nanogels and biological nanoproducts for internal and external use and largely open the gate of therapeutic access to parenteral administrations.
+- Controlled-size peptides of these proteins have enabled the production of nanogels and biological nanoproducts for internal and external use and largely open the gate of access to parenteral applications.

-- Antibiotic resistance, immunosensence, autoimmune diseases are just some of the areas of applicability of new technologies.
+- Antibiotic resistance, immunosenescence, autoimmune diseases are just some of the areas of applicability of isolated immunologically active proteins.

 IgY AND IAPs (IMMUNOLOGICALLY ACTIVE PROTEINS) – SOLUTIONS IN THE POST-ANTIBIOTIC ERA

-- Post-antibiotics era – in which common infections or minor injuries can kill – it’s far from being just an apocalyptic fantasy, it’s instead a very real possibility in the 21st century (WHO).
+- Post-antibiotics era – in which common infections or minor injuries can kill – it’s far from being just an apocalyptic fantasy, it’s a fact of 21st century (WHO).

 - Antimicrobial resistance (AMR) is an increasingly serious threat to public health worldwide.
 Governments around the world are making substantial efforts to find solutions to a serious problem that threatens the achievements of modern medicine (WHO).